rudi191/FYS_STK_project1/README.md

 ## FYS-STK4155 - Applied Data Analysis and Machine Learning - Autumn 2024

 ### Project Description
-This project focuses on applied data analysis and machine learning techniques, specifically for terrain data and Franke data.
-The goal is to explore and implement regression models and assess their performance.
+This project focuses on applied data analysis and machine learning techniques, specifically for terrain data and data from the Franke function.
+The goal of this project is to learn about different regression methods and how they apply to topographic data and two-dimensional functions.

 ### Installation
 To set up the project locally, follow these steps: